Frequently Asked Questions

 Many grievances cannot be solved through the grievance process and may need to be resolved by an outside independent party.
 Before a matter is referred to arbitration, there is an opportunity to go through the Grievance Investigation Process (GIP).
 The GIP is found in most of the MAHCP Collective Agreements, and is an effective way of getting a preliminary understanding to see if the grievance can succeed in arbitration.
-This process is not bound to only look at the narrow, legal issue at hand, but can address underlying issues and be a more effective way of dealing with issues in the workplace.
+This process is not bound to only look at the narrow, legal issue at hand, but may also address underlying issues and be an effective way of dealing with issues in the workplace.

 The person performing the GIP is an independent third party who has been contracted and agreed upon by both parties.
-Though the GIP investigator’s recommendations are note binding, the advantage of this process is that if a settlement is reached, it is negotiated and agreed to by both parties.
+Though the GIP investigator’s recommendations are not binding, the advantage of this process is that if a settlement is reached, it is negotiated and agreed to by both parties.

 If a satisfactory settlement of the grievance is not reached, the matter may be referred to arbitration.
 Before the union determines whether or not a matter will go to arbitration, the Executive Director will consider the merits of the grievance and decide whether or not it is appropriate to refer to arbitration.

-The employer and the association may choose a single arbitrator or may choose to appoint a three person arbitration board.
+The employer and the association may choose a single arbitrator or may choose to appoint a three- person arbitration board.
 Another process called an Expedited Arbitration may be used.
 This is where the Labour Board appoints the arbitrator.
 The arbitrator will rule on the grievance based on evidence produced, credibility of witnesses, and case law.
 The decision of the arbitration board will be final and there will be no stoppage of work because of the grievance.
 The cost of a typical arbitration for a grievance can range between $30,000 and $100,000.

-8. IF my workload is such that I can’t take my meal break, what are my options?
+8. If my workload is such that I can’t take my meal break, what are my options?

-The MAHCP Central Table Collective Agreements state “An employee who is required to remain on duty or return to work during her meal period shall be paid at overtime rates for that entire meal period”, i.e. not just for the time missed.
+The MAHCP Central Table Collective Agreements state: “An employee who is required to remain on duty or return to work during her meal period shall be paid at overtime rates for that entire meal period”, i.e. not just for the time missed.
 The rates for this overtime are as follows: 1.5x for any time up to 3 hours and 2x for anything over 3 hours.
 The employer cannot alter any subsequent hours of work to offset your overtime.
 Any banking of overtime must be by mutual agreement, and used by mutual agreement.

 If you are continuing to have to work through your breaks, it may be that there is a larger workload-related issue that needs dialogue with your LRO.